F.A.Q.s about unionizing in the online media industry

 Additionally, union membership expands the role of editorial staff in the management and direction of a company.
 Union members in online media participate in building the company through the creation of committees and increased communication and collaboration across regions and departments.

 Organizing a union isn’t only about the future of one company.
 Industries with union density have fewer pay gaps and higher pay overall.
 Union members across the industry are working together to support each other and build a long-term movement to address and change systemic issues like diversifying the media industry and protecting critical journalism.

 WHEN IS THE UNION OFFICIAL?

 A workplace is “officially” union upon winning union recognition.
 Union recognition means that the company has a legal obligation to bargain a contract.
-Most digital media companies have respected their employees’ democratic right to organize and recognized the union after verifying that a majority of employees signed union authorization cards.
-In a few cases, digital media companies insisted on an election with the National Labor Relations Board and attempted to dissuade people from continuing to organize in the lead up to the vote.
+Most online media companies have respected their employees’ democratic right to organize and recognized the union after verifying that a majority of employees signed union authorization cards.
+In a few cases, online media companies insisted on an election with the National Labor Relations Board and attempted to dissuade people from continuing to organize in the lead up to the vote.
 For example, Thrillist won union recognition after an online election.

 After winning union recognition, employees nominate a union committee that will bargain a first contract with the company.
 A union contract is only in effect after being bargained and voted into place.

 A union card is also called a “showing of interest”.
 It’s essentially voting with your signature that you want to form a union with your co-workers.
 Union cards are available either as paper cards or electronic forms and ask for personal information (like name, job title, email address).
 The legal language is “I authorize the Writers Guild of America, East as my collective bargaining representative.”
 That means that you want to form a union with your co-workers and you want to be part of the Writers Guild of America, East.

 Union cards are kept with WGAE staff – names and information of card signers are not shared with management.